Battle of Murafa

 The Battle of Murafa or the Battle of Kopystrzyń was a battle that consisted of two clashes between the Polish army and the forces of Podolian starosta Fedir Nesvizhsky who supported the Lithuanian prince Švitrigaila, during the Lithuanian civil war of 1432–1438.
-According to most sources, the Ruthenian army humiliated the Polish unit, which was crossing the Murafa river, in the first clash, however in the second clash the Podolians were defeated.
+According to most sources, the Ruthenian army humiliated the Polish unit, which was crossing the Murafa River, in the first clash, however in the second clash the Podolians were defeated.

 Background

 Ever since the civil war in Lithuania broke out, the Eastern Orthodox Ruthenian duchies showed their support for Švitrigaila, who was overthrown, replaced by Sigismund Kęstutaitis and fled to Polotsk, where he had started preparing for a war against Sigismund.
 On 15 of October, Kęstutaitis declared his loyalty for the Polish crown and officially ceded Podolia to Poland, which was not supported among the locals.
 In the autumn of 1432, the Polish army invaded Eastern Podolia with the goal of capturing it as the new Lithuanian duke had reduced his claims on the region.
 The Polish forces captured several towns, including Bratslav.
 Fedir Nesvizhsky, who had supported Švitrigaila at the time, did not attempt to fight a direct battle against the invaders but used the scorched earth tactics instead, launching indirect and quick attacks on the Poles.
-At the end of November, the Polish army approached Murafa river, where it had began preparations to cross it.
-Nesvizhsky knew about this so he went out to ambush the Poles, while gathering support from Tatar and Wallachian mercenaries.
+At the end of November, the Polish army approached Murafa River, where it had begun preparations to cross it.
+Nesvizhsky knew about this, so he went out to ambush the Poles, while gathering support from Tatar and Wallachian mercenaries.
 He crossed the river earlier and set up an ambush.

 Battle

 On 30 of November, the Polish army started crossing the Murafa river, advancing without any worries.
-Nesvizhsky found out about this,his army started encircling the Poles.
+Nesvizhsky found out about this, and his army started encircling the Poles.
 Despite the fierce resistance from the Polish forces, eventually they were defeated.
 Following this, Ruthenian army, thinking that the Polish forces were fully crushed, started looting their camp.
 Soon, however, another unit, led by voivode Kemlycz appeared, forcing the Podolians to retreat.
 According to a Polish chronologist Guagnini, Kemlycz's unit attacked Ruthenians and pursued them for several miles until the midnight, reportedly killing several thousands of Ruthenians, Tatars and Wallachians and capturing 12 Ruthenian banners.
 Ukrainian historians, particularly Hrushevsky claim that the Polish unit was relatively small and that the Podolians retreated right after the Kelmycz's unit appeared.